Shicheng-Guo/BIS180L_web/_posts/2016-03-29-2Just_Enough_Unix.md

 	# do some editing
 	cat foof
 	cat Stuff/foo

+Note that aliases don't work on FAT32 filesystems.
+If your USB drive is formatted as such, you will get an `Operation not permitted` error and won't be able to do this part.

 ### Deleting Files ###

 You delete files with the `rm` command.
 Be careful, because once gone,